keithalewis/math/um1.md

 Instruments have _cash flows_ $C_t\colon\AA_t\to\RR^I$
 associated with their ownership.
-Stocks have dividends, bonds have periodic coupons and principal at maturity, futures have daily margin adustments.
+Stocks have dividends, bonds have periodic coupons and principal at maturity, futures have daily margin adjustments.
 The price of a futures is always zero in an arbitrage-free model.
 Money market accounts have zero cash flows.

 ### Trading

-Traders buy and sell intruments over time based on information available at the time of the trade.
+Traders buy and sell instruments over time based on information available at the time of the trade.
 A _trading strategy_ is a finite sequence
 $\tau_0 < \cdots < \tau_n$ of increasing stopping times and trades
 $\Gamma_j\colon\AA_{\tau_j}\to\RR^I$.